-Then there are the reason codes that apply to merchants who are unable to keep up with the unrelenting barrage of chargebacks and fraud attempts that the eCommerce companies of today are constantly dealing with.
+Then there are the reason codes that apply to merchants that are unable to keep up with the incessant bombardment of chargebacks and fraud attempts that the eCommerce businesses of today are forced to deal with.

-Fraud and chargebacks can hit even the most scrupulous, honest merchants, but there are ways to fight and prevent them.
+Even though the fact that fraud and chargebacks can negatively impact even the most attentive and honest businesses, there are strategies to counteract and prevent them.

-The MATCH List is just one more reason why keeping up this fight is so important for merchants.
+The MATCH List is just another reason why keeping up this fight is so important for merchants.